 Robert and Kate Campbell are ‘Pasture For Life’ certified farmers at Wester Logie Farm in Fife, who sell their meat under ‘Fife Dexters’.
-Robert and Kate discuss how they specialise in the practice of silvopasture, how they got involved with the PFLA scheme, and the benefits of being a certified farmer.
+Robert and Kate discuss how they specialise in the practice of silvopasture, how they got involved with Pasture for Life (PfL) and the benefits of being a certified farmer.

 What do you farm at Wester Logie Farm, and talk us through your silvopasture methods?

 KC: Well, we started farming from scratch in 2010, and in 2013, we started with our herd of Dexters.
 Our first herd was from Glen Isla; our second from the Isle of Kerrera; and our third herd came from the Isle of Lewis.
 Now, a few years on, we have a closed herd of up to 50 Dexters, a small flock of primitive Boreray sheep, and of course, our single Highland-Dexter cross called Georgina.
 Our livestock spend their whole life outside in the 110-acres we have here at Wester Logie Farm, fed simply on grass and pasture.
 We alternate the grazing with our cattle and sheep, which stops the deterioration of the ground and helps any risk of parasite diseases.